-Selegiline 5 mg tablets are currently supplied by Apotex.
-Apotex is leaving the New Zealand market.
-We have been looking for new suppliers for all the medicines they currently supply.
+Selegiline 5 mg tablets was supplied by Apotex.
+Apotex has left the New Zealand market.

 We have been unable to find an alternative supplier for selegiline.

-We are making these changes so current patients can access selegiline for as long as possible.
+We made changes in 2021 so current patients could continue to access selegiline for as long as possible.
 But supplies of selegiline are likely depleted.

 1 August 2021

 - Funding was restricted to people who were using selegiline before 1 August 2021.